mgschwan/viture_virtual_display/README.md

 Connect the Viture glasses and configure it to extend your desktop ( don't set it to mirror the main display ).
 Launch the v4l2_gl on the new desktop that is shown in the glasses.

-When the screencast dialog popup appear select the main display as the source.
+When the screencast popup appears select the main display as the source.
 This will show the main display in the v4l2_gl app window tracked to your head movements.

 ### Orange Pi 5 Plus